philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 Note: This is a work-in-progress, there's a lot of stuff missing, and I'm only an ECR so there's more in science I haven't seen.

-Second note: I am male so there's a whole universe of things women have to learn in science that I am blind to.
+Second note: I am white, heterosexual male so there's a whole universe of things women, minorities, LGBT+, etc. have to learn in science that I am blind to.

 I'm happy to keep on working on this list and I accept PRs/issues.